offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 . . .
 C G A G G C G C G G T T A G G T T A C G . . .
 ```

-It's common to develop models that infer regions within new sequences based on regions identified in past related sequences.
+It's common to develop models that infer such regions within new sequences based on similar regions identified in past related sequences.
 One such model is called a hidden markov model (HMM).
 A HMM models a machine that, ...

  * at any time, is in one of many possible hidden states (unobservable, hence the word hidden).
  * at each hidden state, emits a symbol (observable).

-The machine works as a loop.
-At each iteration of the loop, the machine transitions to a different hidden state or stays at the same hidden state, then it emits a symbol.
+The machine works in steps.
+At each step, the machine transitions to a different hidden state (or stays at the same hidden state), then it emits a symbol.
 For example, a machine could be in one of two states: CG island or non-CG island.
 In the CG island state, the machine emits the nucleotide pair CG much more frequently than when in the non-CG island state.

 ```{svgbob}
 "Asterisk (*) identifies the current state"